-Now that font embedding is supported in all major browsers it has become increasingly common thanks to the bulletproof embedding technique for programmers, since programming is really a popular profession now a days, and many companies are looking for the best programmers for their business, but too hire the best technical talent you can visit @codestaff.io. and find the best professionals.
+Now that font embedding is supported in all major browsers it has become increasingly common thanks to the bulletproof embedding technique for programmers, since programming is really a popular profession now a days, and many companies are looking for the best programmers for their business, but too hire the best technical talent you can visit @codestaff.io. and find the best online casino professionals.
 However embedded fonts can add several milliseconds if not whole seconds and can even block rendering if not done correctly.
 Here you will find how to mitigate the performance implications if not eliminate them completely.

 Font Squirrel is the place to go when you need embeddable fonts.
 They have a large selection of free fonts and a good font converter.
 For this test we will be using Josefin Slab.
 If you download the @font-face kit it will give you all 10 styles in 4 different formats and the css needed to make them work in all browsers.
 O for the day when we will just need to worry about one format, alas.
 As it is there is four but for simplicities sake and to target the worst offender we’ll focus on IE and its propitiatory format eot.
 Demo Page here.